 CLEANING Proper cleaning ensures that food debris is removed and harmful bacteria are killed.
-HAZARD CONTROL Food debris may contain harmful bacteria and if left around it can attract pests.
-Harmful bacteria can remain on equipment, utensils, surfaces and hands.
-Ensure food debris is cleaned up Follow the manufacturers instructions on how to use their cleaning products Use a suitable anti-bacterial cleaner; the multi surface cleaners are good.
-Areas needing special attention Fridges Freezers Work surfaces and equipment that come int boards, knives, taps, microwave, cupboard to contact with food (e.g. worktops, chopping handles) What cleaning products do you use?
+HAZARD CONTROL Food debris may contain harmful ba and if left around it can attract pests Harmful bacteria can remain on equ utensils, surfaces and hands.
+S. • Ensure food debris is cleaned up Areas needing special attention High chairs Bibs Eating areas Floor where children play Fridges Work surfaces and equipment the boards, knives, taps, microwave d (e.g. worktops, chopping What cleaning products do you use?
 Where do you use them?
-Daily Cleaning Tasks Weekly Cleaning ng Tasks Monthly Cleaning Tasks
+Daily Cleaning Tasks Wee ekly Cleaning Ta asks Monthly Cleaning Tasks

-CHILLING Some foods have to be kept cold to prevent harmful bacteria from growing.
-HAZARD CONTROL Storage High risk foods such as dairy products, cooked foods, food with use by dates and those with "keep refrigerated" on the label must be kept cold enough to make sure that harmful bacteria does not grow.
+CHILLING revent harmful bacteria from growing.
+Storage High risk foods such as dairy products, cooked foods, food with use by dates and those with "keep refrigerated" on the label must be kept cold enough to make sure that harmful bacteria does not grow.
 Your fridge should be kept between 0°C and 8°C. High risk foods should be kept in the fridge until they are needed.
+This includes high risk foods supplied by the parents or in any packed lunches.
+High risk food taken on picnics should be taken in a cool bag with ice blocks.
 How do you ensure that food is kept at a safe temper erature?
 Defrosting Food that is not defrosted properly can grow harmful bacteria.
 Defrosting food in a warm kitchen may mean that harmful bacteria can grow on its surface whilst the inside is still frozen.
 Cooking food that is partially frozen may result in harmful bacteria surviving the cooking process.
 Allow plenty of time to defrost food in the fridge.
 Ensure that food is thoroughly defrosted before cooking.
 How do you defrost food?
 Cooling .
 Hot food should be cooled as quickly as possible to avoid the growth of harmful bacteria.
 All cooked food should be cooled as quickly as possible.
 This must be within 90 minutes.
 If freezing food this must be carried out as soon as it is cooled.
 If freezing food that has been bought this should be done immediately.
-How do you ensure hot food is cooled within 90 min • Use by dates Food kept past the "use by" dates may not be safe to eat.
+How do you ensure hot food is cooled within 90 min utes?
+Use by dates Food kept past the "use by" dates may not be safe to eat.
 Do not use food that has past it "use by" date.
 How do you ensure that you do not use food that is past its "use by" date?